hlnb/helenbee-site/src/writings/2025/12/2025-12-23-closing-the-year-gently-a-2025-reflection.md

 ---
 layout: layouts/writing.njk
-title: 'Closing the Year Gently: A 2025 Reflection'
+title: "Closing the Year Gently: A 2025 Reflection"
-subtitle: ''
+subtitle: ""
 description: A quiet 2025 reflection on healing, guilt, creativity, and uncertainty.
 No achievements list—just honest thoughts on working at a human pace and closing the year gently.
 date: 2025-12-30T10:26:00
 publishedDate: 2025-12-30T10:26:00